Growth returning as volatility declines

-During the period under review, Greece’s political and economic environment grew less volatile, while domestic and foreign observers recorded signs of timid economic growth.
-In relation to 2015 – 2016, the government appeared far more willing to introduce and, to a lesser extent, implement reforms, and welcome foreign investment.
+During the period under review, Greece’s political and economic environment grew less volatile as the government relatively faithfully fulfilled the last requirements of the Third Economic Adjustment Program for Greece (2015 – 2018).
+Domestic and foreign observers recorded signs of timid economic growth.
+In comparison to the previous reporting period, the government appeared far more willing to introduce and, to a lesser extent, implement reforms.

 The government allowed the privatization of regional airports and part of the railway system to proceed.
 However, it continued to delay implementation of agreements it had signed with private investors on gold mine exploitation in northern Greece and urban and tourist development along the east coast of Athens.

 Greece continued to be the only European economy that had not yet fully recovered, in the sense that the government remained unable to borrow funds on the international markets.
 Capital controls, imposed by the government immediately after its own fruitless decision to launch a referendum in July 2015 on the European Commission’s austerity package, were eased during the review period, though not eliminated.
 The Greek banking system continued to face risks, as non-performing loans remained a major constraint.

 The government sustained efforts to influence media and the judicial system.
 It also continued to pursue contested educational reforms, even though no clear pathway was visible.
 Health care reforms were enacted and a new system of social assistance for the poor was rolled out, though even these were doomed to be insufficient, as the weak state administration continued to hamper reform efforts.